The brigade operates four appliances each designed for a number of roles in emergency management.

 The Pumper is the primary appliance for the brigade.
 It responds first to structure fires, car accidents, hazmat incidents and alarms.
 In the case of a grass and scrub fire or an incident where no reticulated water is present, the pumper will be the second vehicle responded.

-The pumper carries 1,200Ltrs of water inside the tank to provide crew enough to conduct the initial attack.
-The pump on board is capable of pumping water at 3000 L/m at 700kPa, once a main’s water supply is located.
+The pumper carries 2,500Ltrs of water inside the tank to provide crew enough to conduct the initial attack.
+The pump on board is capable of pumping water at 4000 L/m at 1000kPa, once a main’s water supply is located.

-It carries CABA (Compressed Air Breathing Apparatus), forcible entry equipment, several extinguishers, different lengths and quantitys of hose and branches.
+It carries CABA (Compressed Air Breathing Apparatus), as well as state of the art forcible entry equipment, Class A & B Foam , several extinguishers, different lengths and quantitys of hose and branches.

 The tanker is the brigade’s primary appliance for grass and scrub fires and is fitted with a “burnover crew protection system”, which includes sprays all over the truck to protect in a life threatening situation.

-The vehicle has a water capacity of 3750 litres, 750 litres of which is dedicated solely to the “crew protection system”.
-The appliance carries CABA (Compressed Air Breathing Apparatus), rural fire-fighting tools (rake-hoe’s, shovels) as well as lengths of hose, branches and draughting equipment – used to obtain water from a static water supply (ie. swimming pool, dam) and fill the tank).
+The appliance has a front monitor allowing us to spray water from inside the cabin with joystick control, it also carries CABA (Compressed Air Breathing Apparatus), rural fire-fighting tools (rake-hoe’s, shovels) as well as lengths of hose, branches and draughting equipment – used to obtain water from a static water supply (ie. swimming pool, dam) and fill the tank).

 Because the tanker’s pump is not run off a P.T.O (Powered Take Off), the tanker can drive and pump at the same time.
 This allows crews to attack a fire from either on the ground, or on the back of the truck.

-Being a rural fire-fighting appliance, during the warmer months, this tanker can often be sent away as part of a strike team, with other makes and models of tankers to big campaign fires.
+Being a rural fire-fighting appliance, during the warmer months, this tanker can often be sent away as part of a strike team, with other makes and models of tankers to large campaign fires.

 The Lighting and Salvage unit is a multi-purpose support vehicle designed to carry out a number of roles at large scale incidents.